Trump raises more than $150 million appealing to false election claims

 Fischer said that “only bigger donors who’ve maxed-out to Trump’s campaign or the RNC will see any portion of their contribution go to dedicated recount or legal funds.”

-“The RNC has spent tens of millions of dollars over the last two years funding legal efforts in multiple states, and we continue the fight for election integrity across the country,” said RNC spokesperson Mike Reed.
+“The RNC has spent tens of millions of dollars over the last two years funding legal efforts in multiple states, and we continue the fight for election integrity across the country,” RNC spokesperson Mike Reed said.

 The leadership PAC could be spent, for example, to pay for events at his own properties, or to finance his travel or personal expenses.
 There are very few limitations on how money going to the group can be spent.